 “Horn is among the most exciting young vocalists in jazz, with a proud traditionalism that keeps her tightly linked to the sound of classic figures like Nancy Wilson and Betty Carter, but a vivacity of spirit and conviction that places her firmly in the present.” — The New York Times Jazzmeia Horn, named by her jazz-loving grandmother, was born in Dallas, Texas, in 1991.
 She grew up in a close church-going family, singing gospel music.
 Ms. Horn graduated from Booker T. Washington High School for the Performing and Visual Arts, which was attended by other great artists such as Roy Hargrove, Norah Jones, and Erykah Badu.
 2009, she enrolled at The School of Jazz at The New School in New York City.
 Ms. Horn won the 2013 Sarah Vaughan International Jazz Vocal Competition and the 2015 Thelonious Monk Institute International Jazz Competition and, shortly after, was signed by Concord Records.
 In 2017, she released her debut album, A Social Call, which was nominated for a Grammy Award.
 Ms. Horn continued to tour nationally and internationally, honing her vocal, performance, and writing skills to convey her message about the global need for love and social change.
 In 2019, she released Love and Liberation, which also received a Grammy nomination.
 The following year, she published her book Strive From Within The Jazzmeia Horn Approach while recording her big band album, Dear Love.
 Dear Love, an album of encouragement through poetry and spoken word addressing the aspects of her community, her love, and herself, was released in September 2021.
 A $15 drink/food minimum is charged per person in the party, per set, if the total for beverages purchased by the party does not meet the minimum.
 Important Notices: If you do not check in by 15 minutes into the start of the set, we reserve the right to resale your seats with no refund.
 Refunds must be requested 24 hours before the start of the performance.

 Paul Patterson — classical/12-string guitars Justin Dawson — bass Dan Dorff — drums/percussion Sylvia Mitchell — violin/accordion A night of Paul’s original music with flavors of Brazilian jazz guitar and ambient 12-string guitar.
 If the total amount of beverages purchased by the party does not meet the minimum, a $15 drink/food minimum is charged per person in the party, per set.
 Important Notices: If you do not check in by 15 minutes into the start of the set, we reserve the right to resale your seats with no refund.
-Refunds must be requested 24 hours before the start of the performance.
+Tickets for this performance are non-refundable.
+If you are unable to attend, a one-time transfer to a future show of equal value will be accepted.

 Myles Ellington Twitty — trumpet Chaya Jones — vocalist Dan Karlsberg — piano Justin Dawson — bass Phillip Tipton — drums Join us for A Holiday Special with the Myles Ellington Twitty Quintet featuring the soulful vocals of Chaya Jones!
 Let the warmth of Myles’ trumpet and Chaya’s captivating voice bring you into the spirit of the season at Caffè Vivace.
 Get ready for jazz classics, holiday favorites, and a night of festive cheer, perfect for celebrating the magic of the holidays.
 Don't miss this special event!
 Myles Ellington Twitty is a jazz trumpeter, arranger, and bandleader from Cincinnati, Ohio.
 He began playing trumpet at six years old after being introduced to it by his father, a music educator and jazz trombonist.
 Several years later, he heard Miles Davis’ “Kind of Blue,” which showed him a whole new world of musical possibility, pushing him to become the best trumpeter and Jazz musician he could be.
 In 2018, he was admitted to the University of Cincinnati’s College Conservatory of Music and graduated in the spring of 2022.
 As a recent graduate, Twitty is well on his way to becoming a powerful force in the Jazz scene, having performed/studied with some of the most prominent modern Jazz giants, including Marcus Printup, Kurt Elling, Carla Cook, Craig Bailey, Mike Wade, Walter Blanding, and Marc Cary.
 A $15 drink/food minimum is charged per person in the party, per set, if the total for beverages purchased by the party does not meet the minimum.
 Important Notices: If you do not check in by 15 minutes into the start of the set, we reserve the right to resale your seats with no refund.
 Refunds must be requested 24 hours before the start of the performance.